 Zero Tolerance Policy

 GCU has a "Zero Tolerance" policy as it relates to violations of university policies and the law.
-Students, faculy and staff found violating the law will be subject to the limits of the law and university policy.
+Arizona laws, specifically regarding marijuana use, are stricter than many surrounding states.
+Students, faculty and staff are expected to be knowledgeable of the laws and know that use on campus can result in arrest by the Phoenix Police Department.

 To view a copy of our safety records, visit GCU at the US Department of Education site